tchiotludo/akhq/README.md

   * `key:` a uniq key used as name if not specified
     * `  name: group-name` Group identifier
     * `roles`: Roles list for the group
-    * `attributes.topics-filter-regexp`: Regexp to filter topics available for current group
+    * `attributes.topics-filter-regexp`: Regexp list to filter topics available for current group
-    * `attributes.connects-filter-regexp`: Regexp to filter Connect tasks available for current group
+    * `attributes.connects-filter-regexp`: Regexp list to filter Connect tasks available for current group
-    * `attributes.consumer-groups-filter-regexp`: Regexp to filter Consumer Groups available for current group
+    * `attributes.consumer-groups-filter-regexp`: Regexp list to filter Consumer Groups available for current group

 3 defaults group are available :